angeloevans/ProManage/README.md

 All data is loaded from local JSON files for demonstration purposes.
 The app is designed to show how the Production Management system works, allowing users to start, pause, continue, and stop production processes.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Feel free to adjust any parts as per your project’s needs.
+Let me know if you'd like any further adjustments! 😊